 There are so many wonderful, impressive, amazing independent books out there!
 Far too many of them get overlooked in favor of a best seller simply because the reader hasn’t heard of them.
-So here are 10 great books to get you started on your journey of reading outside of the New York Times box.
+So here are 10 of the best indie books to read to get you started on your journey of reading outside of the New York Times best seller box.

-Books have been arranged alphabetically by title, this list includes affiliate links for these books you’ve never heard of until now.
+Books have been arranged alphabetically by title, this list includes affiliate links.

 1969: A Brief and Beautiful Trip Back